-RALEIGH — The State Bureau of Investigation has turned their findings of an investigation into funds mishandled by the Scotland County Sheriff’s Office over to the North Carolina Attorney General, a spokesperson for that office has confirmed.
+RALEIGH — The State Bureau of Investigation has completed its inquiry into the Scotland County Sheriff’s Office and turned its findings over to the North Carolina Attorney General, a spokesperson for that office has confirmed.

 “… Attorneys with our Special Prosecutions Division received the criminal investigative file in this case late yesterday and will be reviewing it,” Noelle Talley, of the North Carolina Department of Justice, said in an email early Wednesday morning.

-The investigation into the sheriff’s office began in February by the request of District Attorney Kristy Newton, who received complaints regarding funds collected by the department from deputies performing off-duty security work.
-Receipts compiled by the county show more than $40,000 was collected since August 2011.
+The investigation into the sheriff’s office began in February at Newton’s request.
+Newton received complaints regarding funds collected by the department from deputies performing off-duty security work.

 On April 2, C.G.
 Cardwell, the assistant special agent in charge of the SBI financial crimes unit, obtained a search warrant signed by Wake County Superior Court Judge Donald Stephens allowing seizure of employment records relevant to the employment of county deputies in providing site security for Gryphon Group, including contracts, timesheets, checks, and listings of payments made since 2011.